CISC475-Group2/Parsons/README.md

 There is a test user with these credentials:
 * username: `johnsmith`
 * password: `password123`

-*
-# Installation gotchas
+# Working on the project

-* Our VM uses `tcsh` shell, so be sure to switch to `bash` or you will get errors doing the `source` command.
+Make sure you have the `(venv)` sign in your terminal.
+If you don't, do `source venv/bin/activate` in terminal.
+Our VM uses `tcsh` shell, so be sure to switch to `bash` or you will get errors doing the `source` command.
 Just type `bash` and you will log into the bash shell.

-* Python 3.5.1 is required.
-Doesn't work with Python 3.4.
-Note that python 3.5 could be the `python3.5` command.
+# Testing

+Right now we have two tests

+`python manage.py test app`

+`python manage.py test racketparser`